Lake Washington School District’s Bus Drivers Association collected 884 toys on December 2 for their “Stuff the Bus” event.

 State test requirements

 High school students must pass tests, or state-approved alternatives, to be eligible to graduate.
 Required tests vary by expected year of graduation.
-All students must pass the Smarter Balanced Assessment (SBA) in English/language arts and the End of Course (EOC) in Biology.
-Students in the class of 2017 and 2018 must also pass either the SBA in math or the EOC in math.
-Students in the class of 2019 and 2020 must also pass the SBA in math.
+All students must pass the Smarter Balanced Assessment (SBA) in English/language arts and math.
+Students in the class of 2021 and beyond must also pass the Washington Comprehensive Assessment of Science (WCAS).
+Minimum scores to pass these exams are set by the State Board of Education.

 Special Education students